billsix/programmingFromTheGroundUp/docs/source/functions.rst

 life of its stack frame ends.

-Control has now been handed back to the calling code, which can now examine FIXMEAMPeax-indexed; for the return value.
-The calling code also needs to pop off all of the parameters it pushed onto the stack in order to get the stack pointer back where it was (you can also simply add 4 \* number of parameters to FIXMEAMPesp-indexed; using the ``addl`` instruction, if you don't need the values of the parameters anymore).
+Control has now been handed back to the calling code, which can now examine %eax; for the return value.
+The calling code also needs to pop off all of the parameters it pushed onto the stack in order to get the stack pointer back where it was (you can also simply add 4 \* number of parameters to %esp; using the ``addl`` instruction, if you don't need the values of the parameters anymore).
 [5]_